mckennapsean/dissertation/content/04-example.md

 <!--\sm{to help this section, we should better highlight stuff from the nested model and 9-stage framework. what was missing? how did this help?}-->

-The design activity framework was initially formulated from reflecting on a previous project where we worked with novice visualization designers.
-For this project, visualization experts worked with a team of designers, a psychologist, and a cyber security firm to tackle a redesign of that firm's visualization system [@McKenna2014].
+The design activity framework was initially formulated from reflecting on a previous project where I was very much a novice visualization designer.
+For this project, visualization researchers worked with a team of designers, a psychologist, and a cyber security firm to tackle a redesign of that firm's visualization system [@McKenna2014].
 We focused our redesign to create a series of sketches, wireframes, and mockups that visually communicated our visualization and interface ideas to the company's development team in order to improve their tool.
 While the final changes to the system were limited by the company's development budget and time, we found that a reflection on this project yielded useful insights which we used to create the design activity framework.
 In particular, the visualization design artifacts and methods we utilized with other visualization novices played a significant role in the success of this project.
 Lastly, we reflected on our team's overall design process by incorporating and summarizing these aspects into a design timeline.